 Dating back to the days of Hippocrates (around 460 to 370 B.C.) fasting was a form of treatment for seizures and other illnesses.
-Today it’s making a comeback with claims that it helps you not only lose weight, but also be more alert and productive.
+Now, it’s made a comeback with claims that it helps you not only lose weight, but also be more alert and productive.

-Up until a few years ago the most promising research on intermittent fasting only involved very fat rats.
-For humans, there wasn’t much research that showed it to be more effective than any other meal plan out there.
+Until a few years ago, the most promising research on intermittent fasting only involved very fat rats.
+For humans, there wasn’t much research that showed it to be more effective than any other diet plan out there.

-“There are a lot of things that can go wrong when you’re skipping meals and not eating enough,” said Hiatt.
-This could turn into a binge eating disorder when you skimp on meals and find yourself hoovering your fridge later.
+“There are a lot of things that can go wrong when you’re skipping meals and not eating enough,” Spatola said.
+“This is a slippery slope to disordered eating behaviors, since this requires to you avoid listening to your internal hunger and fullness cues.”

-Bottom line: Hiatt doesn’t recommend intermittent fasting as a solution for losing weight.
+Bottom line: Spatola doesn’t recommend intermittent fasting as a solution for losing weight.
 While it might work for some, she said most of us can benefit from healthier eating patterns that aren’t necessarily too restrictive.

 Short-term wins on fad diets almost always fade away.
 The most important way to see lasting results?

 That could mean walking for 30 minutes a day or substituting sugary juices with real fruit instead.
-Whatever it is, making incremental changes for the better can help you not just lose weight but keep it from yo-yoing back.
+Whatever it is, making incremental changes for the better can help you not just lose weight but keep you from yo-yoing back.